Video content is one of the most engaging ways to deliver any type of content.

 When making money editing videos, you have several different income avenues.

-Your video editing services are valuable, and businesses need them.
+Your video editing skills are valuable, and businesses need them.

 Or you may want to keep your day job and make money editing videos as a side hustle.